open-crypto-broker/crypto-broker-client-js/README.md

 For building the Docker image, you need to have Docker/Docker Desktop or any other alternative (e.g. Podman) installed.

-The [server repository](https://github.com/open-crypto-broker/crypto-broker-server/), is recommended in order to perform end2end testing.
+The [server repository](https://github.com/open-crypto-broker/crypto-broker-server/), is recommended in order to perform end-to-end testing.

 ### Building